petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 ## General rules

 So what would it mean for a research project to be "Continuously Reproducible?"
+At a high level,
+were trying to blend the distinct phases of data collection, analysis, visualization, and publication into one continuous process with fast iteration times.
+To do this, we need to eliminate any wasteful activities from each iteration.
+For example,
+if it takes a significant amount of effort to update plotting routines after we started writing a paper because we need to manually import image files into the writing tool, there's efficiency to be gained by unifying those steps.

 We can extract a few core principles from the CI/CD processes defined above:

 1. There is a single source of truth for all input materials (data)